jc-hou/train_bart_from_scratch/README.md

 # Script for training Bart from scratch

 This is a minor hack on the Huggingface library to have a script for training Bart from scratch, in particular with the Wikipedia and Books corpus.
-All the scripts and codes are adpated from the library.
+All the scripts and codes are adapted from the library.
 Also, it's a simplified version in terms of the noising functions used, where only token masking and sentence permutation are implemented.

 ## Set up the environment
 ```